Coronavirus Safety Strategies

 - Use of High-Volume Evacuation(HVE) and/or Rubber Dam During Treatment to Reduce Aerosols: 90% of aerosols can be removed with proper HVE, dramatically reducing exposure to airborne contaminants.
 You may have noticed we began using Dryshields a few years ago.

 - Check-in From the Car: We will no longer be utilizing our waiting room and will ask that you call our office from your car before entering the office.
 Our team will guide you through our new check-in process.

 - Patient Prescreening: Patients will be asked to complete a Coronavirus prescreening survey prior to their appointments.

 - Forehead temperature scans will be taken prior to any treatment.

-- Staff Prescreening: All team members will have their temperatures taken daily and logged for record.
+- Staff Prescreening: All team members will have their temperatures taken daily and logged for the record.

-- Even before this pandemic, every surface of our operatories were sprayed down with disinfectants for every patient, barriers placed on any other surfaces in the operatory, disposable masks, gloves, lab coats/gowns are used with each patient, and health histories are reviewed as well as blood pressure taken on each patient.
+- Even before this pandemic, every surface of our operatories was sprayed down with disinfectants for every patient.
+Barriers were placed on other surfaces in the operatory, disposable masks, gloves, and lab coats/gowns were used with each patient, health histories were reviewed, and blood pressure was taken on each patient.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.